RobbMAlexander/Reading-Notes/README.md

 Reminders for my own growth-mindset mentality:
 ```
-- Set small, short-term goals
+:microscope: Set small, short-term goals in addition to broad ones
-- Recognize progress I have already made in skills and understanding
+:hiking_boot: Recognize progress I have already made in skills and understanding
-- Emphasize role of good habits in success (not just strong comprehension)
+:repeat: Emphasize role of good habits in success (not just strong comprehension)
 ```